jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 **Source:** :download:`amen_cue.csd <../../examples/tutorials/amen/amen_cue.csd>`

 There are of course many more benefits.
 For example, moving entire sections of code is a fairly trivial process in PythonScore.
-Doing the same in the classical score could require translating start times down a long pfield 2 column.
-It is the assertion of the author that this feature, and this feature alone, makes transitioning to Python Score more than worthwhile.
+Doing the same in the classical score could require translating start times down a long pfield-2 column.
+It is the assertion of the author that this feature, and this feature alone, makes transitioning to PythonScore more than worthwhile.

 Measures
 ========